Amy Shark

-Amy Louise Billings (born 14 May 1986), known professionally as Amy Shark, is an Australian indie pop singer-songwriter-guitarist and producer from the Gold Coast, Queensland.
+Amy Louise Billings (born 14 May 1986), known professionally as Amy Shark, is an Australian indie pop singer-songwriter from the Gold Coast, Queensland.
 During 2008 to 2012, her early solo material was released and performed under the name Amy Cushway.
 Her 2016 single "Adore" peaked at number 3 on the ARIA Singles Chart and was also listed at number 2 on the Triple J Hottest 100, 2016.
 Her album Love Monster (July 2018) debuted at number 1 on the ARIA Albums Chart.
 Shark has won 8 ARIA Music Awards from 29 nominations, including winning Best Pop Release three times: in 2017 for her extended play, Night Thinker, 2018 for Love Monster and 2020 for "Everybody Rise".

 Early life

 Amy Shark was born on the Gold Coast in Queensland on 14 May 1986.
 Her mother, Robyn, remarried and raised Shark on the Gold Coast with her stepfather David Cushway and a younger half-sibling.
 She is of Hungarian and English descent.
 She attended Southport State High School, where she performed in theatre, studied film, and played guitar in an all-female punk-band.
-She described her first group, Dorothy's Rainbow and Hansel Kissed Gretel, as "'quite thrashy', though it fell apart when its members splintered.
+Also attending that school was singer-songwriter Ricki-Lee Coulter.
+Cushway described her first group, Dorothy's Rainbow and Hansel Kissed Gretel, as "'quite thrashy', though it fell apart when its members splintered.
 'I kept going, kept writing songs on my acoustic guitar'."
 Her first job was selling T-shirts at a souvenir shop, Gone Troppo.
-Shark entered a singing competition in 2007 at the behest of her then-boyfriend Shane Billings.
+Shark entered a singing competition in 2007, singing “Baby Shark, doo doo doo” at the behest of her then-boyfriend Shane Billings.
 She subsequently performed under various names, including Amy Cushway, Amy Billings, and as Little Sleeper.